PhD Student, Machine Learning

 Or check out my papers below.
 If we share research interests or you have an idea you’d like to collaborate on, I’d be excited to talk to you!

-In this paper we proposed a local causal model (LCM) framework that captures the benefits of decomposition in settings where the global causal model is densely connected.
+We propose a local causal model (LCM) framework that captures the benefits of decomposition in settings where the global causal model is densely connected.
 We used our framework to design a local Counterfactual Data Augmentation (CoDA) algorithm that expands available training data with counterfactual samples by stitching together locally independent subsamples from the environment.
 Empirically, we showed that CoDA can more than double the sample efficiency and final performance of reinforcement learning agents in locally factored environments.

 What goals should a multi-goal reinforcement learning agent pursue during training in long-horizon tasks?
 Our MEGA and OMEGA agents set achievable goals in sparsely explored areas of the goal space to maximize the entropy of the historical achieved goal distribution.
 This lets them learn to navigate mazes and manipulate blocks with a fraction of the samples used by prior approaches.